-Until recently, experimental therapies developed for Alzheimer’s disease largely focused on preventing the build-up of amyloid plaques to slow disease progression.
+Experimental therapies being developed as a disease modifying therapy for Alzheimer’s disease have largely focused on preventing the build-up of amyloid plaques to slow disease progression.
 EIP Pharma is charting a new course – focused on reversing the synaptic dysfunction that in the early stages, regardless of cause, underlies the memory deﬁcits seen in Alzheimer’s.

 The Role of Synaptic Dysfunction in Alzheimer’s Disease